Updated: Apr 30

 Thanks for taking the time to read today's blog post in here we have a guest blog post from SunriseTrader from fintwit (financial twitter).
 He's one of my favorite traders to follow and brings a wealth of free information that he provides in his feed for day trading and long term trading.
-Please be sure to read the disclaimer on our site before moving forward and let us know if you like the information we provide in the comments below!
+Please be sure to read the disclaimer on our site before moving forward and follow us on social media (Instagram, and twitter)!

 Emotion, Patience and Discipline

 First, understand that trading is a marathon and not a sprint.
 It takes time to learn and become proficient at the craft.
 Our world is made up of instant gratification and 'have to have it now' thoughts.
 This mindset will destroy your account and your dreams of becoming a trader.
 If I could tell you one thing that will help you improve your trading and get you started in the right direction it would be: SLOW DOWN.

 Trading takes time to learn, there is no holy grail and no perfect system.
 If you can spend time on learning a system, gaining an edge and perfecting money management/risk management skills you will be miles ahead in your trading career.

 Let’s define a few words to get you on the right path before you ever put a dime in the stock market.

 Emotion: a state of mind derived from one’s circumstances, mood, or relationships with others.